Claudio Monteverdi

 Sunday May 4 at 4:00 p.m. - Cathedral of St. Paul, 2 Cherry Street, Burlington (reserve your tickets at https://www.cathedralarts.org/ )

-These performances would not be possible without a grant from the Concert Artists Fund of the Vermont Community Foundation
+These performances would not be possible without a grant from the Concert Artists Fund of the Vermont Community Foundation.
+Thanks also to the Monteverdi Music School for its sponsorship and to Upper Valley Baroque for the loan of vocal and orchestral parts for the performances.

 Unlike other recent performances of this piece, GMMEV features an all-Vermont cast of vocalists.
 GMMEV's soloists are joined by Counterpoint, Vermont's professional vocal ensemble.
 The world-class orchestra comprises brass and string players from the Montreal area, supported by top-notch continuo players from Vermont and the Boston area.